-So what is dragon fruit?
+So, coming back to our smoothie, what is dragon fruit?
 It’s a superfruit grown all over the world.
 It’s sweet in taste and full of health benefits.
 It’s high in fiber, magnesium, iron and rich in antioxidants.
 And it’s the most gorgeous purple color!
 We make smoothies a lot in my house for breakfast and afternoon snacks so we made a simple and delicious one out of dragon fruit.
 We started with vanilla Greek yogurt and added it to a blender with a frozen packet of dragon fruit and a little bit of crushed ice to loosen it up.
 We did this after a birthday party, hence the face painting.

 Then we added our favorite toppings.
 My son added shredded coconut, my daughter added sliced banana and I added some of both.

 This is a really quick way to load up on protein and vitamins before school or to get some natural sugar for an afternoon pickup, which my son always needs.
 If you haven’t tried dragon fruit I highly recommend giving it a try.
 My freezer is now loaded up with the smoothie packets!